Active learning of digenic functions with boolean matrix logic programming: Introduction

 \section{Introduction}

 Our study explores the applicability of abductive reasoning and active learning to extensive biological systems.
-We advance the scope of logic-based gene function learning by looking at \textit{Escherichia coli} (\textit{E. coli}).
-The genome-scale metabolic model (GEM), iML1515 \cite{iML1515}, encompasses 1515 genes and 2719 metabolic reactions of the \textit{E. coli} strain K-12 MG1655, a versatile host organism for metabolic engineering to produce specific compounds.
+We expand the scope of logic-based gene function learning by looking at a genome-scale metabolic model.
+The genome-scale metabolic model (GEM), iML1515 \cite{iML1515}, encompasses 1515 genes and 2719 metabolic reactions of the \textit{Escherichia coli} (\textit{E. coli}) strain K-12 MG1655, a versatile host organism in metabolic engineering to produce valuable compounds.
 In iML1515, interactions between gene pairs have been identified as a key error source \cite{bernstein_evaluating_2023}.
 Learning these interactions requires exploring a combinatorial hypothesis space.
 Given that biological relationships are commonly described logically, Inductive Logic Programming (ILP) \cite{ILP1991} is particularly adept at operating on biological knowledge bases.
-We propose Boolean Matrix Logic Programming (BMLP) where we employ boolean matrices as underlying bottom-up evaluation mechanisms of dyadic datalog programs to scale to state-of-the-art GEM iML1515.
-To learn from a combinatorial hypothesis space with high data efficiency, we create an active learning system $BMLP_{active}$ using a BMLP module called BMLP-IE to learn digenic interaction, requiring 90\% fewer experiments than random experimentation.
-The integration of abductive reasoning and active learning via ILP was successfully demonstrated in the context of biological discovery by the prominent Robot Scientist \cite{King04:RobotScientist}.
-The Robot Scientist performed active learning by strategically selecting key experiments to achieve more data- and cost-effective gene function learning than random experimentation.
-However, this demonstration was limited to only 17 genes in the aromatic amino acid pathway of yeast.
-Notably, the iML1515 model represents a 90-fold increase in complexity compared to the aromatic amino acid pathway investigated by the Robot Scientist.
-Our system $BMLP_{active}$ is the first logic programming system to ever learn digenic interaction on the genome scale from GEMs.
+We propose Boolean Matrix Logic Programming (BMLP) where we employ boolean matrices as underlying bottom-up evaluation mechanisms of large datalog programs.
+This approach allows us to classify phenotypic effects using a datalog encoding of the state-of-the-art GEM iML1515.
+We focused on re-discovering the function associated with the key gene $tyrB$ in the Tryptophan biosynthesis pathways.
+Overlapping functions between two genes $tyrB$ and $aspC$ is a digenic interaction since they are responsible for producing the same amino acid.
+To learn from a combinatorial hypothesis space with high data efficiency, we create an active learning system $BMLP_{active}$ to learn this digenic interaction, requiring 90\% fewer experiments than random experimentation.
+Abductive reasoning and active learning via ILP were successfully demonstrated in biological discovery by the prominent Robot Scientist \cite{King04:RobotScientist}.
+However, this demonstration was limited to only 17 genes in the aromatic amino acid pathways of yeast.
+In contrast, $BMLP_{active}$ is the first logic programming system to learn digenic interaction on the genome scale from GEMs.